 I turned the sweeter Pamela’s Baking Mixes over to Go Dairy Free reviewer Amy B. for her family’s evaluation:

-Chocolate Cake: I am amazed at the ease of Pamela’s Baking Mixes – no special instructions, just throw it all together in one bowl!
+I am amazed at the ease of Pamela’s Baking Mixes – no special instructions, just throw it all together in one bowl!
 I made the chocolate cake into cupcakes (frosted with Pamela’s Chocolate Frosting Mix) for a family birthday and they went over incredibly well.
-My grandmother was impressed.
-My father ate three.
-My mother swore she would not eat another one, but she couldn’t resist having a second.
-In fact, we finished off every little cake.
+Everyone was so impressed and they vanished quickly!
 No one could guess they were gluten or dairy free.
 The flavor was lusciously rich and chocolaty, and the crumb was soft but not fragile.

 Upon first slice, I could tell how moist and perfect the texture was.
 It sliced easily and was only slightly sticky on the tray, so texture-wise I thought it was a fair rival to traditional bakery cake.
 Just one bite, and I knew the rest of the cake would be gone in a heartbeat.
 It was rich but still light and fluffy.
 My only wish is that the mix made a slightly bigger cake.
 The result in an 8×11-inch pan was a somewhat modest height.

-Bread: Far simpler than wheat bread, you just mix everthing up, let it sit for an hour and then bake – so easy!
-The end result was a rich, chewy and moist bread that allowed me to remember what it was like to come home from work and eat a jelly sandwich… without getting a stomachache.
+Far simpler than wheat bread, you just mix everthing up, let it sit for an hour and then bake – so easy!
+The end result was a rich, chewy and moist bread that allowed me to remember what it was like to come home from work and eat a jelly sandwich.
 The texture of the baked bread was a bit hearty, which I love.
 It had substance, but it did threaten to crumble a little too quickly.
-That said, it did hold up well in sandwich form (even cut with cookie cutters), in the toaster, with peanut butter and jelly, and smothered in margarine for a midnight snack.
+That said, it did hold up well in sandwich form, in the toaster, with peanut butter and jelly, and smothered in margarine for a midnight snack.
 Plus, the flavor and overall quality rivaled that of my mother’s homemade bread.

 I also trialed the bread in French Toast form and it worked wonderfully!
 I used 2 slices f the bread, 2 egg whites, 1 full egg, 1/2 teaspoon cinnamon, 1/4 teaspoon vanilla, and 2 tablespoons vanilla rice milk.